sjbutler/mdsc/README.md

 of individual words, using more than one dictionary.
 It is designed, initially, to be a component in an identifier name convention checking system that is a product of the doctoral research of the author, Simon Butler.
-See http://www.facetus.org.uk/research for more details
+See http://www.facetus.org.uk/research for more details.

 mdsc allows the caller to spell check individual words with a set of dictionaries and to receive information about the dictionary in which